Successfully Training and Educating Pre-medical Students (STEPS)

 Gross, D.A., Mattox, L.C., & Winkleman, N. (2016).
 Priming the Physician Pipeline: A Regional AHEC's Use of In-State Medical School Data to Guide Its Health Careers Programming.
 Journal of Health Care for the Poor and Underserved, 27(4A), 8-18.
 Article Abstract

-The NE KY AHEC encourages other AHECs to track applicant and matriculant data by county or medical school.
-The data collection can help AHECs determine which counties have the fewest applicants and target their efforts to encourage more students to pursue medical careers.
+In addition to rolling out the program content, the NE KY AHEC is assisting the other Kentucky AHECs with tracking applicant and matriculant data by county or medical school.
+This type of data collection can help AHECs determine which counties have the fewest applicants and, in response, target their efforts to encourage more students from underrepresented counties to pursue medical careers.

 The NE KY AHEC also offers the Summer Health Internship Program (SHIP), which places students in six-week paid internships in local health organizations.
 This program helps students gain experience in the healthcare field and encourages them to work in the region after graduation.
-To date, each of the six students who have completed both STEPS and SHIP have matriculated to a Kentucky medical school.
+To date, 9 or 10 students who have completed both STEPS and SHIP have matriculated to a Kentucky medical school.

 Contact InformationDavid A. Gross, Director